 After Your Offer Has Been Accepted

 Once your offer has been accepted, ask the estate agent to remove the listing from their own website and from the property to avoid future competition or disappointment.
-They may decline to do this - remember, they are acting for the seller not the buyer, so they want to keep the property online in case there is a higher offer.
-This is known as ‘gazumping’.
+They may decline to do this - remember, they are acting for the seller not the buyer, so they want to keep the property online in case there is a higher offer, commonly known as ‘gazumping’.

-However, by asking the sellers to stop marketing the property to avoid being gazumped, this will indicate you’re a serious buyer.
+By asking the sellers to stop marketing the property to avoid being gazumped will indicate you’re a serious buyer.
 You will need to make your offer subject to survey because if your property survey shows any damage to the condition of the house, you can then further negotiate the price after bad survey results.

 Remember, the purchase isn't legally binding after the offer has been accepted.
 A Memorandum of Sale will be drafted by the seller's estate agent, but the offer is not legally binding until after exchanging contracts when the purchase is official.
 You can’t back out of buying the house after this stage without potentially losing your deposit.

 Next Steps of Buying a House